Conditions Chronic pain

 What is chronic pain?

 Pain is one of the most common reasons why people seek medical advice.
-Chronic pain is pain that:
+Chronic pain usually refers to pain that:

-- persists following an injury despite the injury itself being healed
+• persists following an injury or other form of tissue damage, despite the cause itself being healed

 Therefore, chronic pain is most effectively treated not only by various types of medication but also by taking account of the person’s psychological and social circumstances.